Electro-diesel locomotive

 An electro-diesel locomotive (also referred to as a dual-mode or bi-mode locomotive) is a type of locomotive that can be powered either from an electricity supply (like an electric locomotive) or by using the onboard diesel engine (like a diesel-electric locomotive).
-For the most part, these locomotives are built to serve regional, niche markets with a very specific purpose.

 Overview

 British Rail Class 73, no. E6013 (73107) at Rowsley South, on the Peak Railway on 17 April 2003.
 This locomotive was on loan from Fragonset Railways, and has since returned to main-line service with RT Rail.

 Electro-diesel locomotives are used to provide continuous journeys along routes that are only partly electrified without a change of locomotive, avoid extensive running of diesel under overhead electrical wires and giving a solution where diesel engines are banned.
 They may be designed or adapted mainly for electric use, mainly for diesel use or to work well as either electric or diesel.

-In most cases, electro-diesel locomotives use diesel–electric transmission and the same traction electric motors when moving in both autonomous and electric mode, although with different power.
+In most cases, electro-diesel locomotives use diesel–electric transmission and the same traction electric motors when moving in both diesel and electric mode, although with different power source.
 However, locomotives with diesel-mechanical or diesel-hydraulic transmission and separate electric motors were also created.

 Note that, as well as the electric multiple unit (EMU) and diesel multiple unit (DMU), where no discrete locomotive is present, an electro-diesel (bi-mode) multiple unit train is called electro-diesel multiple unit (EDMU) or bi-mode multiple unit (BMU).